LeanKit-Labs/hyped/README.md

 }
 ```

-If the user model in question had a name property of `"leroyJenkins"`, the response body would look like this:
+If the user model returned or envelope.data had a name property of `"leroyJenkins"`, the response body would look like this:

 ```javascript
 {